t-pi/Octopus_BSEC/README.md

   * We need to copy the file algo\bin\esp8266\libalgobsec.a from the BSEC package into the hardware\esp8266\2.3.0\tools\sdk\lib folder.
   * The linker file found at hardware\esp8266\2.3.0\tools\sdk\ld\eagle.app.v6.common.ld needs to be modifed by inserting the line libalgobsec.a:(.literal .text .literal.∗ .text.∗) after the line ∗libm.a:(.literal .text .literal.∗ .text.∗).
   * Finally, we need to change the linker argument, telling the linker to include BSEC.
 This is achieved by adding the argument -lalgobsec to the line compiler.c.elf.libs=-lm -lgcc ... found in hardware\esp8266\2.3.0\platform.txt.

+Don't forget to set Arduino IDE to "Upload Speed" 921600 =) Output can also be followed via Serial Monitor